fireeye/OpenIOC_1.1/README.md

 Copyright 2013 Mandiant Corporation.
 Licensed under the Apache 2.0 license.
 Developed for Mandiant by:

+David Ross
+Jason Shiffer
-Tony Dell (tony d0t dell a t mandiant d0t com)
+Tony Dell

-William Gibb (william d0t gibb a t mandiant d0t com)
+William Gibb

-Doug Wilson (douglas d0t wilson a t mandiant d0t com)
+Doug Wilson

+correspondence for the authors may be sent to openioc A T mandiant D O T com

 ## License